Can I Shock Pool After Adding Alkalinity? Timing Guide

 2. Test your water: Use a reliable test kit like the Taylor K-2006 to measure both pH and total alkalinity levels.
 Don't rely on test strips for accuracy during chemical adjustments.

 3. Check pH levels: If pH is above 7.6, you'll need to lower it before shocking for maximum effectiveness.
-Add muriatic acid in small increments (1 quart per 20,000 gallons typically lowers pH by 0.2 units).
+Add muriatic acid in small increments (see manufacturer specifications for dosage as pH reduction varies based on current pH, total alkalinity, and acid concentration).

 Proper Shocking Procedure